Alfresco/docs-alfresco/digital-workspace/latest/config/index.md

 | viewer.downloadPromptReminderDelay | In seconds, specify the amount of time to delay a reminder prompt, to the Digital Workspace user, before displaying another download large file message.
 The default is `30`. |
 | viewer.fileAutoDownloadSizeThresholdInMB | In megabytes, specify the largest file size a file can be, before the Digital Workspace does not download it automatically.
 The default is `15`. |

+## Dynamic view

+You can temporarily edit the columns you want to see in a file view in the Digital Workspace.
+This change only applies to the view you are in and reverts back to the original view, once you click away and then re-enter the view.
+A system administrator can use the `app.extension.json` file to configure which columns are there by default.

+1. Log in to the Digital workspace.

+2. In the view you want to adjust, select the **Three dots** on the top right.

+3. DeSelect the columns you do not want to see in the view and then click **Apply**.

+    The columns are no longer visible in the view.

+> **Note:** When you change and then go back to that

+To do this click the **Three dots** in the view you are in and deselect the columns you do not want to see, then click **Apply**.

+### Configure default columns

+You can configure the columns that are visible in the views by default.

+1.

 ## Permissions

 Permissions for folders and files in the Digital Workspace can be assigned and viewed easily.